Rent safe and private dog parks hosted by locals

 Genetic factors

 Certain breeds may have a genetic predisposition to reactive behaviors.
-Understanding breed characteristics — what your dog was originally meant to do — can help tailor training approaches to specific needs.
+Understanding breed characteristics—what jobs and traits our ancestors originally selected your dog for—can help you tailor your training approach to their specific needs.

 Territorial instincts

-Dogs are naturally territorial animals, and some may feel triggered when they perceive a threat to their territory, such as people or animals passing by their home.
-This protective behavior may lead to reactivity when they feel confined or restrained especially on their own property.
+Dogs are naturally territorial animals.
+This means it's normal for them to feel triggered when they perceive a threat to their territory!
+This protective behavior may lead to reactivity when they feel confined or restrained—especially on their own property when other people or animals pass by their home.

 Medical issues

 Pain or discomfort due to underlying medical issues can contribute to reactivity.
-It's essential to rule out any health concerns through a veterinary examination.
+Veterinary examinations can help you rule out any health concerns.

 Lack of mental and physical stimulation

 Dogs that lack mental and physical stimulation may channel their excess energy into reactive behaviors.
-Regular exercise and mental enrichment are crucial for a balanced, well-behaved dog.
+Regular exercise and mental enrichment are vital to keep your pup balanced, fulfilled, and well-behaved.

 A Shepherd dog shows barrier reactivity over a fence